ShawkTeam/pmt-renovated/USAGE.md

 **Notes:**
 - Partition names are separated by commas.
+- When providing size information, you can use expressions such as 1KB, 1MB, 1GB.
 - If custom output names are provided, they must match the number of partitions.
 - Automatically adjusts permissions so backup files can be read/written without root.